clnhlzmn/jekyll-pig/readme.md

     -
         <another gallery>
 ```
-These lines tell `jekyll_pig` where to find your images and how to organize the generated output. `<gallery-name>` shouldn't have any spaces.
+These lines tell `jekyll-pig` where to find your images and how to organize the generated output. `<gallery-name>` shouldn't have any spaces.

 ## 5. add images to your gallery folders